The Department offers two certificate programs:

 Stem Cell Track

-The California Institute for Regenerative Medicine (CIRM) funded component of the Biotechnology Certificate Program at CSULB will be welcoming applications at the end of Fall Semester 2018.
-Students accepted into this program will earn a stipend ($30,000) and tuition (up to $7,000) for full-time participation in twelve month internships during which they will be trained in stem cell laboratories at Cedars-Sinai, the City of Hope, or the University of California at Irvine (July 2019-July 2020).
+The California Institute for Regenerative Medicine (CIRM) funded component of the Biotechnology Certificate Program at CSULB will be welcoming applications at the end of Fall Semester 2019.
+Students accepted into this program will earn a stipend ($30,000) and tuition (up to $7,000) for full-time participation in twelve month internships during which they will be trained in stem cell laboratories at Cedars-Sinai, the City of Hope, or the University of California at Irvine (July 2020-July 2021).

-- Molecular Cell Laboratory (BIOL 440L), Biological Chemistry Laboratory (CHEM 443) or extensive laboratory experience using sterile techniques
+- Molecular Cell Laboratory (BIOL 440L), Biological Chemistry Laboratory (CHEM 443), Methods in Microbial Genertics (BIOL 372) or extensive laboratory experience using sterile techniques

 - Stem Cell Biology (BIOL 432/532)